26 August 2020

-- Logo and visual standards: the logo is the visual identification that brands a company or product.
+- Logo and visual standards: the logo is the visual identity that brands a company or product.

-- Brand values: are the principals the brand stands for
+- Brand values: are the principles the brand stands for

 - Brand personality: marketers use a short statement to define the brand's personality.

-Marketers think of brands like people.
-People who behave consistently and adhere to principles are naturally thought of as trust worthy.
-This should not be misconstrued with "boring".
+As a tool for brand development, marketers think of brands in much the same way as they perceive people.
+People who behave consistently and adhere to principles are naturally thought of as trustworthy.
+This should not be misconstrued as "boring".
 The brand values might be "Exciting", Outgoing", "Adventurous" or even "Quirky" - that's fine, as long as the brand consistently behaves that way.
-And this would apply to the creative strategy used in advertising, the copy writing style, art direction and even the types of events the brand might sponsor.
+And this would apply to the creative strategy used in advertising, the copywriting style, art direction and even the types of events the brand might sponsor (associate with).

 Red Bull is a classic example of a brand where "action", "excitement" and "energy" are core brand values.
-Hence, they are major sponsors of action sports and not (say) Opera or theater.
+Hence, they are major sponsors of action sports and not (say) Opera or theatre.